krystian-kulgawczuk-pr/api_jwt/index.rst

-api_jwt - a Python Library
+api_jwt - JWT tokens for APIs
 =============================================
-This Python library is a simple wrapper around pyjwt to support JWT creation and validation as well payload handling (scopes, auth level, etc).
+This Python library is a wrapper around pyjwt to support JWT creation and validation as well as payload handling (scopes, auth level, etc).

 .. toctree::
    :maxdepth: 2